Rational points on hyperelliptic Atkin-Lehner quotients of modular curves and their coverings: Methods and algorithms used

 \section{Methods and algorithms used}

 Most of our computations rely on extensions of Chabauty's method and additional arguments (e.g., a variation of Mordell-Weil sieve).
 In this section, we give an overview of the methods used.

-A curve over a field is called \emph{nice} if it is smooth projective and geometrically integral.
+A curve over a field is called \emph{nice} if it is smooth, projective, and geometrically integral.
 Let $C/\Q$ be a nice curve of genus $g \geq 2$ with Jacobian $J$ whose Mordell-Weil group $J(\Q)$ has rank $r$.
+For all flavors of Chabauty, assume that we have chosen a base point $x_0 \in C(\Q)$ to embed $C$ into $J$.
+In all our cases, there is such an $x_0$ because there is at least one $\Q$-rational cusp.
+If there were not one, then one could try to use the Mordell-Weil sieve to prove that $C(\Q)$ is empty.

-To compute the rank of the modular Jacobian of a curve, we use Magma's functionality to decompose the Jacobian into simple factors.
-For simple modular abelian varieties, we can determine whether its rank equals $0$ or its dimension using~\cite{GrossZagier1986} and~\cite{KolyvaginLogachev} in all our cases.
-To verify that a given curve of genus $g$ satisfies the condition $r=g$, we check that one of its associated newforms $f\in S_2(\Gamma_0(N))$ satisfies $L'(f,1) \neq 0$.
-By Gross--Zagier--Kolyvagin--Logachev, this implies that the (algebraic and analytic) rank of $J_0(N)^{W'(N)}/\Q$ equals $\sum_i \dim(A_{f_i}) = g$ where the summation is taken over an arbitrary set of newform orbits representatives $f_i$.
-One can either read off the analytic rank of $f$ from the LMFDB~\cite{lmfdb} or use modular symbols to decide whether $L(f,1) = 0$; to prove that a derivative $L'(f,1)$ is $\neq 0$, one can use Dokchitser's code~\cite{DokchitserLvalues} for computing special $L$-values.
+To compute the rank of the Jacobian of a modular curve (over $\Q$), we use Magma's functionality to decompose the Jacobian into simple factors.
+For a simple modular abelian variety $A/\Q$, we can determine whether its rank $r \colonequals \rk A(\Q)$ equals $0$ or its dimension using~\cite{GrossZagier1986} and~\cite{KolyvaginLogachev} in all our cases. \begin{theorem}[Gross--Zagier--Kolyvagin--Logach\"ev] Let $A$ be a simple modular abelian variety over $\Q$ of dimension $g$ with algebraic rank $r \colonequals \rk A(\Q)$ and analytic rank $r_\mathrm{an} \colonequals \ord_{s=1}L(A,s) \in \{0,g\}$.
+Then $r = r_\mathrm{an}$, i.e., the BSD rank conjecture holds for $A$. \end{theorem} It is sufficient to check that $\ord_{s=1}L(f,s) \in \{0,1\}$ for one of the newforms associated with $A$~\cite[Corollary~V.1.3]{GrossZagier1986}.
+One can either read off the analytic rank of $f$ from the LMFDB~\cite{lmfdb} or use modular symbols to decide whether $L(f,1) = 0$; to prove that $L'(f,1) \neq 0$, one can use Dokchitser's code~\cite{DokchitserLvalues} for computing special $L$-values.

-We used Magma~\cite{Magma} for our Chabauty computations of all flavours and Sage~\cite{sagemath} to access Liu's \texttt{genus2reduction}.
+We used Magma~\cite{Magma} for our Chabauty computations of all flavors and Sage~\cite{sagemath} to access Liu's \texttt{genus2reduction} from \cite{Liu,Liu2}.
 The code to reproduce our computations can be found in the GitHub repository~\cite{ACKP}.
+The log files were produced with Magma~2.26-10.

+First we give an overview on the $27$ levels $N$ such that $X_0(N)^*(\Q)$ was determined prior (or concurrently) to this paper.
+N.~B.~the level $161$ appears twice. {